lloydbayley/lloydbayley.github.io/_posts/2025-05-22-mac-customisations.md

 ## Shake To Locate

-This is a great feature to have not just for the elderly or people with eyesight problems.
+This is a great feature to have, not just for the elderly or people with eyesight problems.
 It's also great for when you have multiple screens connected to your Mac.
-Sometimes, it all the traversing around the screen or external screens, you can (beleive it or not), lose the mouse pointer and it can take a few seconds to find it.
+Sometimes, in all the traversing around the screen or external screens, you can (believe it or not), lose the mouse pointer and it can take a few seconds to find it.

 This feature will momentarily zoom the pointer to a greater magnification so it sticks out on the screen when you move the mouse quickly back and forth or just move your finger quickly back and forth on the touchpad.